home-assistant/developers.home-assistant/docs/api/supervisor/endpoints.md

 API returns the last 100 lines by default.
 Provide a value for `Range` to see logs further in the past.

+The `Accept` header can be set to `text/x-log` to get logs annotated with extra information, such as the timestamp and Systemd unit name.
+If no identifier is specified (i.e. for the host logs containing logs for multiple identifiers/units), this option is ignored - these logs are always annotated.

 </ApiEndpoint>